cma2015/easyMF/README.md

 - Web server and Docker image of easyMF were ahjusted for the second time

 ## How to cite easyMF
-- Wenlong Ma, Siyuan Chen, Yuhong Qi, Minggui Song, Jingjing Zhai, Ting Zhang, Shang Xie, Guifeng Wang, Chuang Ma, Matrix factorization-based gene discovery from large-scale transcriptome data using easyMF.
+- Wenlong Ma, Siyuan Chen, Yuhong Qi, Minggui Song, Jingjing Zhai, Ting Zhang, Shang Xie, Guifeng Wang, Chuang Ma, easyMF: a Web Platform for Matrix Factorization-based Gene Discovery from Large-scale Transcriptome Data.
 Submitted

 ## How to access help
 * For comments/suggestions/bug reports, please leave a message at Github [issues](<https://github.com/cma2015/easyMF/issues>), or contact: __Wenlong Ma__ <mawenlong_nwsuaf@163.com> or __Siyuan Chen__ <chenzhuod@gmail.com>